-The Nile crocodile, Crocodylus niloticus, is one of the three species of crocodiles that inhabit Africa (sub-Saharan Africa, S of Israel, Algeria and Madagascar) and the second largest in the world, being able to measure the male specimens up to 6 m and weigh up to 600 kg.
-They live in lakes and rivers of fresh water.
+The Nile crocodile, Crocodylus niloticus, is one of the three species of crocodiles that inhabit Africa (sub-Saharan Africa, south of Israel, Algeria and Madagascar) and the second largest in the world, being able to measure the male specimens up to 6 m and weigh up to 600 kg.
+They live in fresh water lakes and rivers.

 Private collection of the Jardin botanique alpin du Lautaret

 Plant belonging to the Asteraceae family, with about 24000 species worldwide.
-The genus Rhaponticum contains about 20 species distributed in the Mediterranean region, Alps, Asia and Australia.
+The genus Rhaponticum comprises about 20 species distributed in the Mediterranean region, Alps, Asia and Australia.

-This species is in France, Italy, Switzerland, Austria and the ex_Yugoslavia.
-It grows in rocky area communities in high mountain grasslands and subalpine areas, between 1600 and 2300 masl.
+This species, in particular, is in France, Italy, Switzerland, Austria and the ex_Yugoslavia.
+It grows in rocky area communities, in high mountain grasslands and subalpine areas, between 1600 and 2300 masl.

-The leafy model used for this illustration can be enjoyed, in early August, during the blooming, at the entrance of the Jardin botanique alpine du Lautaret.
+The leafy specimen used as a model for this illustration can be enjoyed in full bloom in early August at the entrance of the Jardin botanique alpine du Lautaret.

 © 2015 - 2017.
 Juan Luis Castillo

-The generic epithet comes from the Greek word kata, "low" and the Latin one seta, "silk" and refers to the two appendages extension of the column, turned down in the the male flowers.
-The epithet saccatum is a Latin word that means "with ball or sack" and refers to the shape of the female flower.
+The generic epithet comes from the Greek word kata, "low" and the Latin one seta, "silk" and refers to the two appendages, an extension of the column, turned down in the the male flowers.
+The epithet saccatum is a Latin word that means "with a ball or a sack" and refers to the shape of the female flower.